funkhaus/fuxt/README.md

 ### Basic Auth

-All Funkhaus sites that under development and accessible to the internet need to have `BASIC_AUTH_ENABLED` set to `"true"`.
+All Funkhaus sites that under development and accessible to the internet need to be password protected.
+In Netlify admin area go to "Visitor access" and set a password on the site.

 ### Deploying